Official US Government Icon

 Merit Criteria

 The Department will review the statutorily required Merit Criteria for all applications and will then review Project Readiness and Economic Analysis only for a subset of projects determined by the Merit Criteria ratings.
-Project Readiness consists of a Technical Capacity, Environmental Risk Assessment, and Financial Completeness Assessment.
+Project Readiness consists of Applicant Capacity, Project Risk, and Financial Completeness Reviews.

-The statutorily required Merit Criteria are safety, environmental sustainability, quality of life, mobility and community connectivity, economic competitiveness and opportunity, state of good repair, innovation, and partnership and collaboration.
+The statutorily required Merit Criteria are safety, environmental sustainability, quality of life, mobility and community connectivity, economic competitiveness and opportunity, state of good repair, partnership and collaboration, and innovation.
 For each merit criterion, the Department will consider whether the benefits are clear, direct, and data driven, which will result in a rating of “high, “medium,” “low,” or “non-responsive.”
 Specific considerations for each merit criterion are described in the rating rubric in the NOFO.

 Award Amounts